loading…

 pnpm build

-The wiring in Claude Code / Codex / Cursor points at the same binary path — restarting the host session picks up the new build.
+The wiring in Claude Code / Codex / Cursor / Hermes points at the same binary path — restarting the host session picks up the new build.
 Your persisted config at ~/.lyupro/.skillforge/config.json survives the upgrade.

 | Doc | Audience |